kuldeep23907/Top-Level/Bootcamp/ETHOnline/Member/README.md

 * there is no group in the hackathon
 * 160 bit account number of the related village (used to calculte the damage compensation)

 In the Hackathon, there will be 4 Members who are "bootstrapped" from the 310 paying farmers in Tamil Nadu.
 See [Member](https://github.com/Machu-Pichu/Top-Level/tree/master/Bootcamp/ETHOnline#specs-of-the-simplistic-dapp).
+Each farmer will have a "merit" based on a fake history of past contributions (like the memories of the "replicants" in _Blade Runner_)

+The common risk-sharing pot is also bootstrapped with a value that is consistent with the fake history of the Members.

 ### Functional Model
 The JavaScript form will show a list of members.
 Selecting a member will show the GPS coordinates.